Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Period ratio statistics

-Let us explore this preference for first-order resonances more.
-First, we compare the observed $|\zeta_1|$ distribution to a random distribution solely around the neighborhood of 2:1 (between 7:4 and 5:2) alone.
-The distributions significantly differ, with a p-value of $0.029$, however this has weakened from $0.00099$ (in Paper I) with the expanded sample including more small planets.
-The more important resonance contributing to the first-order resonance result is that systems in the neighborhood of 3:2 (between 10:7 and 8:5) tend to be near 3:2; $|\zeta_1|$ differs from a random distribution with a p-value of $0.0046$.
-Looking back at panel a of figure~\ref{fig:pratboth}, the global peak is just wide of the 3:2 resonance; a smaller peak exists just wide of 2:1.
-The peak at 3:2 appears to be a pile-up, in the sense that the spike is an excess on top of a baseline.
-The peak just wide of 2:1 contains only slightly more pairs than the trough just narrow of 2:1 is missing; this feature may imply an evolutionary ``redistribution'' determines this distribution more than a ``pile-up'' at the formation epoch.
-For a better view of these resonances, we plot scatter plots near these resonances in panels b and c of figure \ref{fig:pratboth}.
+Let us explore this preference for first-order resonances further.
+First, we compare the observed $|\zeta_1|$ distribution to a random distribution in the neighborhood of 2:1 (between 7:4 and 5:2).
+The distributions do differ, with a $p$-value of $0.031$; however this has weakened from $0.00099$ (in Paper I) with the expanded sample considered here which includes more small planets.
+The more important effect contributing to the first-order resonance result is that systems in the neighborhood of 3:2 (between 10:7 and 8:5) tend to be near 3:2; $|\zeta_1|$ differ from a random distribution in this neighborhood with a $p$-value of $0.0071$.
+Looking at panel (a) of figure~\ref{fig:pratboth}, the global peak is just wide of the 3:2 resonance; a comparatively smaller peak exists just wide of 2:1.
+The peak at 3:2 appears to be a true excess of systems where the integrated population near the 3:2 remains above the baseline.
+On the other hand, the peak just wide of 2:1 contains only slightly more pairs than the trough just narrow of the 2:1 is missing, possibly indicating that near the 2:1 resonance planetary orbits are ``redistributed'' from where they nominally formed.

-In panel b, we focus on the region near period ratios of $1.5$, and in panel c, near $2.0$.
-Just wide of 1.5, we note a striking pile-up (spanning $1.505$ to $1.520$ for $R_p \lesssim 3.0 R_\oplus$).
-A similar over-density wide of 2.0 is apparent, but it is considerably more diffuse.
-These are the main features that make $|\zeta_{1}|$ non-random, as described above.